by Bruce Tharpe

 - Festo fittings (like the manual fuel valve shown here) are notorious for leaking if the fuel line is sharply curved where it meets the fitting.
 I like to use support guides on either side so the tubing goes straight into and out of the valve.

-RETRACTS AND BRAKES INSTALLATION (Click on images below for larger pictures)
+RETRACTS AND BRAKES INSTALLATION

 The retracts and brakes shown in the following photos are PST units.
 Other brands may be substituted, and the instructions here can still be used as general guidelines.

-Install the Main Wheel Retracts.
+Click to Enlarge Install the Main Wheel Retracts.
 Thread the retract air lines through the wing, then attach them to fittings on the side and end of the retract cylinder.
 Now you can slide the retract unit in place and bolt it down with four mounting screws.
 Add the brake air line, then work the retract up and down a few times by hand to make sure it stays clear at all times.

-Finish the Air Lines in the Wing.
+Click to Enlarge Finish the Air Lines in the Wing.
 Refer to the Retract and Brake Schematic Diagram and finish adding the "T" fittings and end connectors as shown.
 Each wing panel will have two air lines coming out of the wing root, and two air lines coming out of the upper skin through the same holes as the servo wires.
 I added yellow tape strips to my brake lines at the ends to help identify them.

-As with the mains, work the nose strut up and down a few times to make sure it is positied properly before marking the mounting holes.
+Add Nose Wheel Strut.
+As with the mains, work the nose strut up and down a few times to make sure it is positioned properly before marking the mounting holes.
 Attach air lines to the nose wheel retract unit, then bolt it in place.

-Make Guide Tube Supports.
+Click to Enlarge Assemble the Steering Cables, Servo End.
 The nose wheel uses pull-pull cables for steering.
 The cables need to be guided around the wheel and strut when retracted using nylon guide tubes.
-The cables and hardware are provided with the ARF but the tubes are not (use inner nyrod tubing or something similar).
-Support the guide tubes near the servo using plywood supports.
+For some odd reason, the tubes are not included with the ARF - use inner nyrod tubing or something similar.
+The cable and most of the hardware shown here is included with the ARF (except for the 4-40 hex nuts and shrink tubing).

-Install Steering Servo.
+Click to Enlarge Install Steering Servo.
 Use a double servo arm as shown.
 Connect the cables to the arm, using holes that have the same spacing as the two nylon attach points on the nose wheel strut.

 NOTE: Use a separate radio channel for nose wheel steering slaved to the rudder channel (do not use a Y-connector) so that you can program the steering alone.
 Generally, you only need a small amount of movement in the nose wheel, maybe 15 degrees each direction for good ground handling.

-Finish the Steering Cables.
+Click to Enlarge Finish the Steering Cables.
 For this step, be sure to have the servo plugged into the receiver and the radio switched on so it stays centered.
 Working with one cable at a time, finish the ends at the nose wheel strut as shown in the photo.
 The idea here is to make them as close to proper length as possible, then adjust them at the servo end if needed.
 There should be no slack in the cables, but they do not need to be banjo tight.
 If they are too tight, the cables could prevent the nose strut from locking in the down position.

-Prepare the Air System Tray.
+Click to Enlarge Prepare the Air System Tray.
 I added plywood strips as shown in the photo to the bottom of the tray.
 Depending on your servos and how you intend to connect them to the valves, you may want to add strips like this to the top of the tray to raise the servos.
 Plan ahead.

 Install the Servos and Air Valves.
 These linkages are not provided with the ARF package.
 I decided to use 2-56 threaded rods with nylon clevises, connected to the servo arms with low-tech, but trustworthy "Z" bends.
 As you can see, the air valves only move about 1/4" (6 mm), so use short servo arms and program the endpoints carefully so the servos do not stall.
 At this point, either valve can be used for retracts and the other for brakes.

-Route the Air Lines and Fill Valves.
+Click to Enlarge Route the Air Lines and Fill Valves.
 I used tidy strips inside the fuselage to keep the air lines from flopping around.
 Be sure to leave your air lines plenty long so it is easy to hook them up to the air lines coming out of the wing.

 The fill valves provided with the retract system are Festo one-way valves.
 These work fine, but they do not fit the air lines.
 The solution is to use 4mm tubing (typical turbine fuel tubing) for the fill valves.
 Where the larger tubing meets the "T" fitting, use a short piece of air line on the barb, then force the 4mm tubing over the smaller tubing.
 When not in use, my fill valves are secured to the air tanks using another strip of velcro.
 Notice the brake fill valve is marked with yellow tape.